 "It affords us an opportunity to show students that Portland has great companies and that anyone can enter the technology industry.
 Hopefully Career Day inspires them to sign up for a coding class."

---- Nancy Garcia, AWS Elemental.
-The company hosts career days at its downtown Portland office
+- Nancy Garcia, AWS Elemental.
+The company hosts annual career days at its downtown Portland office for students interested in technology and coding.

 “If you can talk through a problem and work it out, rather than bully your way through it, you will be ahead of half the adults in the world. ...
 Patient outcomes are tied to our ability to resolve conflict.”

---- Todd Schoonover, a manager for Kaiser Permanente, giving advice to students during a 2015 career day at Sunnyside Medical Center.
+- Todd Schoonover, a manager for Kaiser Permanente, giving advice to students during a career day at their Sunnyside Medical Center in Clackamas.

 “Medicine, to me, just means science in action.
 And the action is what I like, because you’re able to help people.
 I have a great job.
 I’m really grateful.”